 Option 2 may be achieved by the application of paint or other organic coating to the immersed part of the metal.
 Where protection is sought by this means and it is impracticable to coat both metals it is preferable to coat the more noble metal e.g. the coating is not normally applied to the zinc coating.

 Jointing compounds should be able to exclude water, should not dry or crack and should not be corrosive.
-If formulated with an adequate corrosion inhibitor, they may suffice for moderate conditions, but subsequent painting may be advisable.
+If formulated with an adequate corrosion inhibitor (see rust prevention), they may suffice for moderate conditions, but subsequent painting may be advisable.
 Jointing compounds may also protect against crevice corrosion.

 The application to the assembled joint of an overall paint or powder coating metal system, suitable for the specific environment, is effective.
 The combination of a jointing compound and subsequent painting is better than either alone.
 Thick, water-resisting plastics or mastic coatings, where they can be used, are useful.